userkkw/panda_challenge/README.md

 We want to use [sthalles/SimCLR](https://github.com/sthalles/SimCLR/)  to train on our own dataset from Panda challange.
 The main problem is to load our dataset in this file: data_aug/datawrapper.py instead of SIL10 in the original repository.

 ## Dataset
 The original dataset is from [Panda Challenge on Kaggle](https://www.kaggle.com/c/prostate-cancer-grade-assessment/data).
 There are ~10000 WSI from two providers: Redboud and Karolinska.
-The are labeled as following:
+They are labeled as following:

 Radboud: Prostate glands are individually labelled.
 Valid values are: